 Malta has been a member of the Schengen Agreement since 2007, which is why border controls are inactive at Malta's international airport.
 This is why travelers who have a Schengen VISA do not need another Maltese VISA in order to be allowed into the country.

 The currency 'Maltese Lira' was replaced by the Euro in 2008.
-The Maltese Euro also depicts typical Maltese images on the backside of the coins and notes.
-One example of said images is the altar of the megalithic temple, which can be seen on the back of the copper colored cent coins.
-The golden cent coins hold the Maltese coat of arms on them.
-Both the 1 and 2 Euro coins' backs hold the Saint George's Cross on them.
+Just like in other EU countries, the Maltese Euro depicts typical Maltese images on the backside of the coins and notes.
+One example is the altar of the megalithic temple, which can be seen on the back of the copper colored cent coins.
+The golden cent coins portray the Maltese coat of arms.
+The backs of the the 1 and 2 Euro coins show the Saint George's Cross on them.

-There are no Maltese laws about needing to get certain shots or vaccines before entering the country.
+No specific shots or vaccines are required before entering the country* (*check the website of the Maltese health ministry for information regarding COVID-19 regulations).
 In case you need to get a hospital's or a doctors' treatment whilst in Malta, you may want to consider getting a travel health insurance that covers you for the entire duration of your journey and is also applicable abroad.
 You can apply for this with your health insurance company.
 Alternatively you can also apply for a European Health Insurance Card (EHIC).

 The tap water in Malta is not suitable for drinking.
 Due to the fact that there is little to no groundwater in Malta, water that does exist is usually desalted and could also be partially chlorinated water from the ocean.
 Tap water is however safe to use for brushing one's teeth and cooking.

 It is not uncommon for people to experience circulatory issues due to the fact that their body is not used to the high temperatures.
-Your Malta travel guide recommends: Always keep drinking water with you and drink a lot!
-The sun's rays can also have a very great impact on your skin in this location and it is therefor not an option not to bring a high functioning sunscreen.
+We recommend to always keep hydrated and bring water with you wherever you go.
+And of course don't forget your sunscreen!
 Should you spend long periods of time outdoors it is highly advisable to wear a hat or another form of sun protection on your head.

 Please also make note of the medical care advice contained on the website of the ministry of foreign affairs.

-The majority of the population of Malta is Christian, with 88.6% being Roman Catholics.
-You can not miss the countless Christian influences that can be seen all over the island.
-The small republic contains more than 365 Churches.
+88.6 percent of the Maltese population is Roman Catholic, so the vast majority is Christian.
+The Christian influence cannot be overlooked on the island: the more than 365 churches are simply impossible not to notice!
 The Catholic Church is part of the Diocese of Malta and Gozo.
-The remaining percentage of the population consists of Protestants (Some of which are members of the Baptist Church), Orthodox Christians, Jews and Muslims.
+The remaining percentage of the population consists of Protestants (some of which are members of the Baptist Church), Orthodox Christians, Jews and Muslims.

-Marie-Louise Coleiro Preca, one of the members of the social democratic party "Partit Laburista", has been the president of the republic of Malta since April 2014.
+Marie-Louise Coleiro Preca, one of the members of the social democratic party "Partit Laburista", has been Malta's President since April 2014.
 The republic's House of Representatives is formed by 65 members of congress.
 The Maltese government is elected for a legislative period of 5 years.
-The island republic of Malta joined the European Union in 2004 and has thereby become the EU's smallest member state.
+In May 2004, the island state joined the European Union, of which it has since become the smallest member state.

-The Maltese language also reflects the republic's exciting and complex history.
+The Maltese language reflects the republic's exciting and complex history.

 The primary official language of the island state is Maltese.
 Maltese is one of the Semitic languages, which originated from medieval Arabic and developed into the language we know today.
 Even though the Maltese language was originally created with heavy influences from the Arabic language, it has also incorporated elements of the Italian, French and English languages over time.
 The secondary languages of Malta are now English and Italian.
-The use of Italian language elements is however receding in recent times.
-Up until 1934, Italian was the official language used in court as well as the preferred language used in Educational institutions and in most pieces of writing.
-Almost all citizens of Malta are fluent in English due to British kolonialization in the 19th until the 20th century.
+However, the use of Italian is declining.
+Until 1934, it was considered the court language of Malta and the preferred language of education and writing.
+Almost all citizens of Malta are fluent in English due to British colonization period in the 19th and 20th centuries.

-The easiest and most simple way to travel in Malta is by Bus.
+The easiest way to travel in Malta is by bus.
 There are bus connections all across the island and even though the buses are quite old, the connections are cheap to take.
-There are also two bus stops near our Sprachcaffe school in St. Julian's.
+You can download the official Tallinja Smartphone App and get real-time information about the bus service.
+There are two bus stops near our Sprachcaffe school in St. Julian's.
 You can find an information stand that displays all details about the bus routes and connections at the bus station of City Gate in Valletta or at Saint Paul's Bay at the Terminus.
+For more information about the bus service, to buy a bus pass, or to plan your journey, visit the Malta Public Transport website.

-There are three different types of Taxis in Malta: white ones, black ones and red ones.
-The white ones are there for picking you up from the side of the road when you call their attention upon yourself.
-The black ones on the other hand need to be called and ordered in advance before you can get into them.
-The red ones are there to transport up to 8 people and usually only drive at night.
+There are three different types of taxis in Malta: white , black and red ones.
+The white cabs will take you off the street if you stand on the side of the road and pay attention.
+The black ones you have to order in advance.
+The red cabs are vans for eight people and usually run at night.

-Malta has experienced countless diverse mixtures of cultures, which have influenced it in the past and still do today.
-The first humans reached the island at around 5200 BC.
-Since that time, nearly all powers of the Mediterranean have tried to gain ownership of the this island.
-Many different battle forces fought over who will control the land.
-The last one of these battles occurred during the Second World War, in which Malta was the base of the allied powers.
+There is probably no other country that has seen as many different cultures come and go as Malta has.
+The first people reached the island around 5200 BC.
+Since then nearly all powers of the Mediterranean have tried to gain ownership of the island.
+Many different battles were fought to control the island, the last of which occurred during the Second World War, in which Malta was the base of the allied powers.
 It was therefore targeted by Germany and Italy during the war.

-The Maltese culture has been influenced by large Mediterranean empires from very early on in its history.
-Some of these empires were the Kathargers, the Romans, the Byzantine empire and the Arabic empire.
-The group of islands belonged to these empires during the antique and medieval times.
+Maltese culture was influenced very early by the great Mediterranean empires, such as the Carthaginians, Romans, Byzantines and Arabs, to which the archipelago belonged in antiquity and the Middle Ages.
 The inhabitants of the islands were also influenced by the Roman Catholic beliefs and superstitions that originate in the south of Italy.
 Their language is however more strongly linked to Arabic.
 Malta only created its first independent government in 1530, which was led by the Sovereign Order of Malta.
-This changed in 1814 however, when Malta became a British colony.
+However, this changed in 1814 when Malta became a British colony.

 Carnival: (February) The Maltese carnival takes place in February and is a sight to behold.
 It has been one of Malta's traditions for more than 450 years and is one of the island's biggest festivals.
 The week of the island's Carnival is traditionally held on the last week of February.